mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

 * Where is the basemap from? \(Google, OpenStreetMap, etc.\)
 * What type of mapping project would suit this tool?
 * Can you find the documentation?
 Other tutorials?
+* Using the sample data provided in Box, create a map of the hometowns.
+You may need to alter the data to fit the requirements of the mapping tool.

 ## Activity 4: Peer review